Claudio Klaus

 The Right to Water, Social Rights and the Brazilian Constitution

-Claudio Antonio Klaus Junior, Rosana Claudio Silva Ogoshi, and Anderson Antônio Mattos Martins
+Claudio Klaus, Rosana Claudio Silva Ogoshi, and Anderson Antônio Mattos Martins

 An analysis of how Brazil's constitutional framework has approached the right to water and how that framing intersects with the broader structure of social rights.
 The article situates the Brazilian case within global debates about justiciable environmental rights.